 - Identifiable Persons: For images featuring patients or other identifiable persons, permission is required for publication.
 Images that have been cropped to make a patient unidentifiable are acceptable so long as the condition discussed is clearly visible and necessary anatomic landmarks are displayed.
 No identifying information, such as surgical pathology numbers, patient medical record number, or date of study, is permitted in figures.

 PDP adheres to the AMA reference style.
-View the AMA Manual of Style to ensure your manuscript conforms to this reference style.
+View the guide here to ensure your manuscript conforms to this reference style.
 Ensure that every reference cited in the text is also present in the reference list (and vice versa).

 The AMA Style is included with the installation of EndNote.
 It can be located in EndNote under “JAMA” for the Journal of the American Medical Association.